Dr. Katie Kish

 is a Postdoctoral Fellow at the University of Victoria working in the fields of climate finance, energy policy, and risk governance.
-His research examines financial system stability along a low-carbon transition, which is necessary for safeguarding corporate and societal welfare against the high costs of inaction.
 He is particularly interested in the intersection of finance and ecological economics.
 His recent publications examine topics of energy transitions, stranded asset risk, fossil fuel divestment, and extreme weather.
-Truzaar is recognized as a 2020 Corporate Knights 30 Under 30 Sustainability Leader and a 2023 Clean50 Emerging Leader, awarded for his work on financial stability.
+Truzaar is recognized as a 2020 Corporate Knights 30 Under 30 Sustainability Leader and a 2023 Clean50 Emerging Leader, awarded for his work on climate finance.

-is a PhD Candidate in the Lisbon School of Economics and Management at the University of Lisbon.
+is a graduate from the Lisbon School of Economics and Management at the University of Lisbon.
 Mojgan’s research interests include the understanding of the linkages between macroeconomics and ecological economics, and the development and application of ecological macroeconomic modelling.
 Furthermore, she is investigating the use of system dynamics models to measure progress in reaching Sustainable Development Goals (SDGs).
 She is also interested in analyzing and developing models of Circular Economy.
 Mojgan worked as a research fellow in the Systems Dynamics theme of the Centre for the Understanding of Sustainable Prosperity (CUSP).
 Moreover, she was a Visiting Scholar in the Faculty of Environmental Studies at York University.
 She holds an undergraduate and master’s degree in economics from the University of Isfahan.

 is currently the Ecological Economics intern at the Vatican’s Dicastery for Promoting Integral Human Development.
 She holds a Ph.D. in Ecological and Social Sustainability at the University of Waterloo.
 Her work employs a critical ecofeminist frame to problematize some of the gendered assumptions in ecological economics research and policy proposals.
 Sophia is particularly interested in exploring the implications of a degrowth imperative for Canadian care workers in the household.
 She holds a B.E.S. from UWaterloo in Environment and Business studies, and a Masters in Environmental Studies from York University which she completed in partnership with E4A and CUSP.